funcieqDEV/VSharp/README.md

 once you create a new project you should add files from the **src** folder to your project

 - **Edit main.cs/program.cs**
-if you want use V# interpreter first you need to create a Lexer class with input(your V# code) as an argument, then create a Parser class
+if you want use V# interpreter first you need to create a Lexer class with input(your V# code) as an argument,
+<br> then create a Parser class.
+In the Parser constructor use the Lexer method `Tokenize` as an argument which will return a list of tokens<br>